GIScience/ohsome-r/README.md

 target="blank">contributions extraction</a> endpoints of the ohsome API can be used to extract feature geometries of contributions.

-In the following example, we extract the centroids all amenities in the Berlin city district of Neukölln that have had contributions in March 2020.
+In the following example, we extract the centroids of all amenities in the Berlin city district of Neukölln that have had contributions in March 2020.
 Consequently, we filter for features that have had tags changed and visualize their locations:

 ``` r
 nominatimlite::geo_lite_sf("Berlin Neukölln", points_only = FALSE) |>